kubevela/kubevela/design/vela-core/workflow_policy.md

 | 10 | 512 | 25.6 | 25 |
 | ... | ... | ... | ... |

-If the workflow step is `waiting`, the max backoff time is `60s`, you can change it by setting `maxWorkflowWaitBackoffTime`.
+If the workflow step is `waiting`, the max backoff time is `60s`, you can change it by setting `MaxWorkflowWaitBackoffTime`.

-If the workflow step is `failed`, the max backoff time is `300s`, you can change it by setting `maxWorkflowFailedBackoffTime`.
+If the workflow step is `failed`, the max backoff time is `300s`, you can change it by setting `MaxWorkflowFailedBackoffTime`.

 #### Failed Workflow Steps